WFPR

-WFPR is a Classic Country formatted broadcast radio station.
+WFPR is a Classic country formatted radio station.
 The station is licensed to Hammond, Louisiana and serves Tangipahoa Parish, and Greater New Orleans in Louisiana.
 WFPR is owned by Northshore Media Group and operated under their North Shore Broadcasting Co., Inc. licensee.

 Translator

 In addition to WFPR's primary frequency, the station's programming is simulcast on the following translator station, on the FM band, to widen WFPR's broadcast area.